spark3dp/print-simulator/README.md

 <b>New Token</b> - Completely resets the printer state, issuing a new printer ID and requiring members who have registered to use the printer to re-register as if it were a different printer.

 <b>Get Token</b> - Returns the locally stored token.
-Re-registration is not required, the printer ID remains unchanged.
+Re-registration is not required; the printer ID remains unchanged.

 <h4>b.
 Health Check buttons</h4>

-<b>Online</b> - The printer simulator sends regular messages to the Forge server ("Health Checks") notifying of its status.
-Print jobs and Commands can be sent to the printer simulator.
+<b>Online</b> - The Printer Simulator sends regular messages to the Forge server ("Health Checks") notifying it of its status.
+Print jobs and commands can be sent to the Printer Simulator.

-<b>Offline</b> - The printer simulator does not communicate with the Forge server.
-No print jobs or commands can be sent to the printer simulator.
+<b>Offline</b> - The Printer Simulator does not communicate with the Forge server.
+No print jobs or commands can be sent to the Printer Simulator.

 <h4>c.
 Print buttons</h4>

-<b>Resume</b> - Resume printing a paused print job: Only active if the printer simulator is "printing" a print job and the Pause button was pressed.
-The printer simulator will send a status check message to the Forge server, saying it has resumed work.
+<b>Resume</b> - Resume printing a paused print job: Only active if the Printer Simulator is "printing" a print job and the pause button was pressed.
+The Printer Simulator will send a status check message to the Forge server, saying it has resumed printing.

-<b>Pause</b> - Pause printing an active print job: Only active if the printer simulator is "printing" a print job.
-The printer simulator will send a status check message to the Forge server saying that it is paused.
+<b>Pause</b> - Pause printing an active print job: Only active if the Printer Simulator is "printing" a print job.
+The Printer Simulator will send a status check message to the Forge server saying that it has paused.

-<b>Cancel</b> - Cancel printing an active print job: Only active if the printer simulator is "printing" a print job.
-The printer simulator will send a status check message to the Forge server saying that it is paused.
+<b>Cancel</b> - Cancel printing an active print job: Only active if the Printer Simulator is "printing" a print job.
+The Printer Simulator will send a status check message to the Forge server saying that it has paused.

 <h4>d.
 Local Print Job buttons</h4>

-<b>Local</b> - Start printing a virtual print job on the print simulator.
+<b>Local</b> - Start printing a virtual print job on the Print Simulator.
 This print job is "locally initiated" and not one sent by an app.
-If the printer is online it will notify the Forge server of the local print job and apps can send commands to the printer simulator affecting the print job.
+If the printer is online it will notify the Forge server of the local print job, and apps can send commands to the Printer Simulator that affect the print job.

 ###3.
 Calling the Printer Simulator from an App
-Except for Authentication API calls, all the API calls shown below are documented in the Forge <a href="https://developer.autodesk.com" target="_blank">Print API</a> section.
+Except for Authentication API calls, all the endpoint calls shown below are documented in the Forge <a href="https://developer.autodesk.com" target="_blank">3D Print API</a> section.

 <h4> a.
 Authentication </h4>
-All API calls originating from the application require an Authorization header with an "access-token".
+All endpoint calls originating from the application, require an Authorization header with an "access-token".
-For a guide to obtaining an access-token see our tutorial on <a href="https://developer.autodesk.com" target="_blank">Generating an Access Token</a> and/or the <a href="https://developer.autodesk.com" target="_blank">Authentication API</a> documentation.
+For a guide about obtaining an access-token, see our tutorial on <a href="https://developer.autodesk.com" target="_blank">Generating an Access Token</a> and/or the <a href="https://developer.autodesk.com" target="_blank">Authentication API</a> documentation.

 <h4> b.
-Testing REST API calls</h4>
+Testing REST endpoint calls</h4>
-API calls can be tested from our Print API documentation or by using a REST client such as Postman so you can update the token in a single location without having to update each end point.
+Endpoint calls can be tested using our 3D Print API documentation or by using a REST client such as Postman, so you can update the token in a single location without needing to update each endpoint.

 <h4>c.
-Registering to use the printer simulator</h4>
+Registering to use the Printer Simulator</h4>
-Unless you register to use the printer simulator you will not be able to send any jobs or commands to it from an app.
+Unless you register to use the Printer Simulator you will not be able to send any jobs or commands to it from an app.

-1. Click “New Token” to have the printer connect to the Forge server and retrieve a registration code.
-The registration token will be displayed on the Print Simulator's log.
-This registers you as the print simulator's "printer owner".
+1. Click <b>New Token</b> to connect the printer to the Forge server and retrieve a registration code.
+The registration code will be displayed on the Print Simulator's log.
+This registers you as the "printer owner" of the Print Simulator.
-2. Call the Printer Register API (see the Print API's <a href="https://developer.autodesk.com" target="_blank">Printer Registration section</a>).
+2. Call the <a href="https://developer.autodesk.com" target="_blank">POST printers/registration_code</a> endpoint.
 The following example uses the <a href="https://www.getpostman.com/" target="_blank">Postman REST client</a>.

 ```
 POST /api/v1/print/printers/register HTTP/1.1
 Host: developer.api.autodesk.com